-I have held conferences in large auditoriums, churches where the seats were pews, and fancy conference centers where seating was banquet style or classroom style.
+I have held conferences in large auditoriums, churches where the seats were pews, and fancy conference centers where seating was either banquet style or classroom style.

-Often the least expensive or reduced rate venue might be a large church, university, or hospital setting with auditorium/theater type of seats.
-The drawback though is that the attendees will be doing a lot of reading and highlighting in our books and writing notes in the margin, so a writing surface is helpful, but not mandatory.
-(Some state bar associations require writing surface as a condition of obtaining Continuing Legal Education CLE credits.)
-(Many auditorium/theater styles do have seats with a side table that folds out of the way and also up and out in front of the seat.)
-Fewer seats can fit using the banquet style, and those latecomers who are seated at the banquet table with their back to the speaker will find it awkward.
-When the chairs are placed around the table I recommend that the table count of chairs be reduced by one or two chairs and not placed where the person's back will face the speaker.
+Often the least expensive or reduced rate venue might be a large church, university, or hospital setting with auditorium/theater type of seats, preferably with a folding side table to use as a writing surface.

+The attendees will be doing a lot of reading and highlighting in our books and writing notes in the margin.
+Some state bar associations require a writing surface as a condition of obtaining Continuing Legal Education CLE credits.

 The banquet style is the best for promoting friendships, networking, and almost a sense of camaraderie.
 The attendees can eat their lunch at the same table all the while sharing experiences with each other.
+If a banquet style is used, you may want it structured so that chairs are not not placed where the person's back will face the speaker.